Arau/hugo-docs-playground/layouts/partials/content/troubleshoot/mount-in-pod-stat.md

 (Option 1) Misconfiguration of the DeviceDir/SharedDir

-Some Kubernetes distributions such as Rancher, Dockeree or some installations of OpenShift deploy the Kubelet as a container, because of this, the device files that StorageOS creates to mount into the containers need to be visible to the kubelet.
+Some Kubernetes distributions such as Rancher, DockerEE or some installations of OpenShift deploy the Kubelet as a container, because of this, the device files that StorageOS creates to mount into the containers need to be visible to the kubelet.
 StorageOS can be configured to share the device directory.